may-andro/bloc_base_arch/README.md

 # flutter_bloc_base_arch

-A new Flutter application for bloc architechure and a demo for dulingo like test.
+A new Flutter application for bloc architechure and a demo for Duolingo like test.

 ## Getting Started